A guide to using maps to aid your Victorian local history research.

 1. Library catalogue.
-Approximately 95% of our Victorian maps have been catalogued.
-Many of these maps have now been digitized and can be viewed immediately online.
-To find relevant maps in the catalogue, choose Maps from the drop-down menu to the right of the search box and then try searching with various keywords relating to your area of interest, such as street names, names of key buildings, and the word Melbourne.
-Once you have a list of results, you may also find it useful to refine your results using the options on the left, for example, you can limit by creation date.
+To find relevant maps in the catalogue, select Maps from the drop-down menu to the right of the search box and try searching with various keywords relating to your area of interest, such as street names, names of key buildings, and the word Melbourne.
+Once you have a list of results, you may find it useful to refine your results using the options on the right, for example, you can limit by creation date.

 2. Melbourne Metropolitan Board of Works plans.
 These maps created by the MMBW from 1895 onwards, plot the outlines of features such as buildings, roads, parks and tramlines of the city and suburbs in detail.

 3. Mahlstedt fire insurance plans.
 Several editions were created between 1888 and the 1960s for fire insurance purposes.
 They provide fairly detailed mapping of inner Melbourne buildings.